google/step197-2020/src/main/java/com/google/sps/recommendation/NEARESTNEIGHBORINFO.md

 This function of ProcessNearestNeighbors.java is to only pre-process the nearest neigbors of a given Word2Vec model.
 In this application, a Word2Vec model of 300,000 words was used.
-The file will create/update a binary .db file.Note that time results and optimal batch size are based on running this file on a Google Pixelbook.Time result may change for different hardwares.
+The file will create/update a binary .db file.
+Note that time results and optimal batch size are based on running this file on a Google Pixelbook.Time result may change for different hardwares.